 Connecting with others can provide us with a sense of purpose.
 When we interact with family and friends or participate in group events and activities, we feel a part of something larger than ourselves.

-In addition, a study published in the Annals of Family Medicine found that “social contact may be as effective as physical activity in improving mood and quality of life.”
+In addition, a study published in the Annals of Family Medicine focusing on older adults with depressive symptoms found that “social contact may be as effective as physical activity in improving mood and quality of life.”

 Improves Cognitive Functioning